How do I convert my T4 dose to NDT?

 Hoang et al., 2013

 These doses are ridiculously low.
 No one gets optimal on these doses.
-I hear from Canada, that people there get NDT as their first thyroid medicine.
+I have seen people in the US and Canada getting NDT as their first thyroid medicine.
 And that some of them can do with small doses, so small that they don’t even get suppressed TSH.
 They must still have some thyroid hormone production of their own.
 I don’t think anyone here in Scandinavia at least, get NDT as their first medicine.
 It’s only after we no longer can maintain a decent FT3 level that we get that option.
 IF we are lucky!

 Thyroidblog's conversion table for T4 to NDT